 the restrictions that come with it are something I doubt many developers are happy with but they prefer it over going bankrupt.

-I have enough of EA ruining great franchises and studios, forcing DRM and Origin on their games, releasing incomplete games only to sell day-1 DLCs or spill dozens of DLCs, and then saying it, and microtransactions, is what players want, as well as deflecting complaints with cheap PR tricks.
+I have enough of EA ruining great franchises and studios, forcing DRM and Origin on their games, releasing incomplete games only to sell day-1 DLCs or spill dozens of DLCs, and then saying it, and microtransactions, is what players want, stopping players from giving EA games poor reviews, as well as deflecting complaints with cheap PR tricks.

 I'm not going to buy any game by EA as long as they continue those practices.

 Horses for Courses and all that... nothing wrong or right about it as such, just personal taste.
 Me personally, I like a big dumb blockbuster now and then, but also sometimes on a small scale.